openwisp/netjsonconfig/docs/source/general/basics.rst

-You might have noticed that the ``templates`` argument is a list; that's because it's possible to pass multiple templates that will be added one on top of the other to build the resulting configuration, allowing to reduce or even eliminate repetitions.
+You might have noticed that the ``templates`` argument is a list; that's because it's possible to pass multiple templates that will be added one on top of the other to build the resulting *configuration dictionary*, allowing to reduce or even eliminate repetitions.